All You Need to Know About Gian Lorenzo Bernini

 The story of Apollo and Daphne is told by Ovid in Metamorphosis.
 Long story short, Apollo was amazed at the Nymph Daphne’s beauty and relentlessly pursued her.
 In order to finally escape Apollo’s unwanted chase, her father Peneus transforms her into a laurel tree.
 It is this exact moment that Bernini chose to represent: Daphne’s transformation.
 Her hands are turning into twigs and leaves meanwhile her legs are growing into the ground.
 The sculpture is pure movement, filled with life.
 It can be seen from all angles, an ever-changing work.

 You’re probably familiar with Michelangelo’s David – standing in contrapposto, thinking before acting, the image of the High Renaissance.
-Bernini’s David takes a different approach, he is shown right in the middle of action.
+Bernini’s David takes a different approach, he is shown right in the middle of the action.
 We can see the torsion of his body and his face is very expressive.
 Unlike the other placid David, this one invites us to read the emotions on his face and relate to them, feel what he is feeling.
 The sculpture displays movement, energy, tension, and drama.

 Fun fact: the model used for it was Bernini himself and it was completed in seven months.